 - 4 more cups filtered water

 - 1-inch minced ginger root

-- 1 teaspoon unprocessed salt, and some ground black pepper
+- 1 teaspoon unprocessed salt

 - 2 tablespoons organic ghee

 - 1 medium leek, both white and green parts, chopped in bite-size pieces

 - 1 medium sweet potato, or 2 carrots, chopped in bite-size pieces

 - 2 cups chopped veggies such as broccoli, green beans, peas, and any other veggies you fancy